microsoft/sqlworkshops/k8stobdc/KubernetesToBDC/03-kubernetes.md

 		<tr style="vertical-align:top;">
 			<td> </td>
 			<td><i><a href="https://github.com/container-storage-interface/spec/blob/master/spec.md">Persistent Storage </i></a> </td>
-			<td>A hardware and software combination used to persists state.
+			<td>A hardware and software combination used to persist state.
 One of the key aims is ensure that if a Pod is rescheduled to run on a different Node, its state is not lost as it moves from its original Node to a new one.
 In the early days of Kubernetes, most storage drivers were called as “In tree”, meaning that vendors who wanted Kubernetes to use their storage had to integrate the code for their drivers directly with the Kubernetes code base.
 The IT industry is now gravitating towards the Container Storage Interface specification which allows Kubernetes to seamlessly use any storage platform that supports this standard without having to touch the Kubernetes code base.
 Ultimately, the aim of the CSI standard is to promote storage portability. </td>
 		</tr>
 		<tr style="vertical-align:top;">
 			<td> </td>
 			<td><a href="https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/"><i>Namespace</i></a> </td>
-			<td>Used to define multiple virtual clusters backed by the same physical cluster. </td>
+			<td>Used to define multiple virtual clusters backed by the same physical cluster.
+Namespaces are a critical component in the Kubernetes role based access control security model.</td>
 		</tr>
 		<tr style="vertical-align:top;">
 			<td><a href="https://kubernetes.io/docs/concepts/architecture/master-node-communication/"><b>Kubernetes Master</b></a> </td>